openbmc/docs/designs/state-management-and-external-interfaces.md

 Existing interfaces will be kept the same.
 Some changes in x86-power-control would be needed to ensure the bmcweb mappings work as expected with the new interfaces.

+Some changes in phosphor-host-ipmid would be needed to support the new state transitions.

 ## Testing